 Figure 4e.
 Comparison of data from 2018 and 2019 – Average number of vulnerability alerts triggered per month.

 Vulnerabilities by Type

-The charts lists vulnerabilities by type.
-They are grouped by vulnerability severity level.
+The charts list vulnerabilities by type.
+They are grouped by the vulnerability severity level.

-This chart illustrates the vulnerability types found which fall into our High Severity category.
+This chart illustrates vulnerability types that fall into our High Severity category.

-This chart lists the vulnerabilities types found that fall into our Medium Severity Category.
+This chart lists vulnerability types that fall into our Medium Severity category.